ocaml-community/utop/README.md

 call `UTop_main.main` in the last linked unit.
 You also need to pass the `-thread` switch when linking the toplevel.

-The easiest way to do that is by using ocamlfind:
+The easiest way to do that is by using `ocamlfind`:

     $ ocamlfind ocamlmktop -o myutop -thread -linkpkg -package utop myutop_main.cmo